mikkycody/myShopApi/README.md

 - Login
 - To create a new product, be logged in as an admin (Only an admin can access this endpoint)
 - A user can create an order.
-- A user can remove a product from cart
+- A user can remove a product from cart.
+- A user can checkout order.
 - A sales rep can login and hit the "removed items" endpoint to get the list of products that were removed before checkout

 ### Limitations